 - Comparative intent: Evaluating options (“best Italian restaurants downtown”)

-By identifying query intent, directories can tailor results and presentation formats.
-For example, transactional queries might highlight businesses with immediate availability, while comparative queries might emphasize review scores and differentiating features.
+Once a directory reads the intent, it can tailor the results and how it presents them.
+A transactional query might highlight businesses with immediate availability, while a comparative query might emphasize review scores and differences between options.

-According to Sprout Social’s analysis of platform algorithms, as these systems become more complex, businesses must adapt swiftly to changes in how user queries are processed and matched to listings.
+Sprout Social’s analysis of platform algorithms points out that as these systems get more complex, businesses have to adapt quickly to changes in how their queries are processed and matched to listings.

 - Explicit preferences (saved searches, favorites, filters used)